nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy: nDspec core functionality

-\textsc{nDspec} handles the process of optimization through a set of specialized classes, which allow users to fit specific types of data (such as time averaged spectra, or lags) by combining the \textsc{LMFIT} optimization library \citep{lmfit} with the appropriate operators.
-For example, spectral models can be defined in traditional units of flux per unit energy, after which the optimization class automatically performs the convolution with the instrument response through an instance of the \texttt{ResponseMatrix} class.
+\textsc{nDspec} handles the process of optimisation through a set of specialised classes, which allow users to fit specific types of data (such as time-averaged spectra, or lags) by combining the \textsc{LMFIT} optimisation library \citep{lmfit} with the appropriate operators.
+For example, spectral models can be defined in traditional units of flux per unit energy, after which the optimisation class automatically performs the convolution with the instrument response through an instance of the \texttt{ResponseMatrix} class.
 In similar fashion, when fitting lag spectra using an impulse response function, the code performs the operations described in Sec.\ref{sec:timing} as well as the instrument response convolution.
-Regardless of the operator(s) used, the outcome is an array with the same dimension and units as the data, allowing the immediate computation of a log-likelihood used for optimization.
+Regardless of the operator(s) used, the outcome is an array with the same dimension and units as the data, allowing the immediate computation of a log-likelihood used for optimisation.

-The alpha release includes a small library of phenomenological models (described below) in the form of Python functions.
+The alpha release includes a small library of phenomenological models (described in Appendix \ref{sec:models}) in the form of Python functions.
 In the short term, we assume that users will be able to either write their own models in Python, or wrap their code in other languages using a Python interface like \textsc{pybind} or \textsc{f2py}.
 We plan to provide wrappers for the Xspec library of models while avoiding use of any existing software (such as \textsc{PyXspec}) in the near future.
-Model functions are then turned into \textsc{LMFIT} \texttt{Model} objects, which allows users to handle of parameters and their values, combine model components, and so on, identically to existing spectral analysis software regardless of the type of data they are interested in.
+Model functions are then turned into \textsc{LMFIT} \texttt{Model} objects, which allows users to handle parameters and their values, combine model components, and so on, identically to existing spectral analysis software regardless of the type of data they are interested in.